Cloud-Kumpel/CloudKumpel/_posts/2023-02-19-power-automate-sharepoint-trigger-non-default-flows.md

   Using the action "executeFlow" and the parameter of the Flow ID, we are able to trigger a flow.

-4. Open Power Automate, click on "the three dots" - "Export" - "Get flow identifier" and copy the the flow identifier.
+* Open Power Automate, click on "the three dots" - "Export" - "Get flow identifier" and copy the the flow identifier.

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-05.png" | relative_url}})

-  **Image 4** Get flow identifier

-5. Now replace the <Flow ID> with the flow identifier:
+* Now replace the <Flow ID> with the flow identifier:

        {
            "$schema": "https://developer.microsoft.com/json-schemas/sp/v2/column-formatting.schema.json",